 Public speaker and training expert Richard Hawk has a solution to helping you keep training engaging, fun, and effective for all employees: keep your content high energy, and use storytelling to connect with people.

 Empowering employees through your approach to safety management can result in tremendous outcomes for your organization.
 However, many organizations struggle to achieve the proper level of employee engagement.

 According to industry expert Jake Woolfenden “The biggest problem with most safety management programs is that they focus on preventing injuries by highlighting how bad things can get – scaring employees straight.
 While that’s somewhat effective, it does very little to motivate employees to perform better.”
 This results in a fear-based culture rather than one based on success, thus reducing employee morale.

-Successful safety management programs consistently promote proper safety through continuous education, consistent reinforcement, and ongoing improvements.
+Successful safety management programs and plans consistently promote proper safety through continuous education, consistent reinforcement, and ongoing improvements.

 Interested in some ideas to improve engagement and empowerment?
-Try highlighting a safety person of the week/month – or nominate them to be a safety hero on iReportSource’s Safety Hero Page!
+Try highlighting a safety person of the week/month!

 8. Comfort with reporting issues related to safety

 It’s natural to want to get the job finished on schedule — or even ahead of time — but with a “get it done quick” attitude, accidents happen.
-Top tier organizations emphasize the importance of reporting potential problems before the occur, or reporting incidents the moment they happen.
+Top tier organizations emphasize the importance of reporting potential problems before they occur, or reporting safety incidents the moment they happen.

 Make sure employees understand that they shouldn’t take shortcuts and that safety is the top priority.
 An accident impacts productivity more than anything in a business, so make sure that the correlation between safety and productivity is understood by all – especially those managers who are evaluated on productivity.